POA in Pakistan

 Fees for Power of Attorney in Pakistan

 The fees for the Power of Attorney in Pakistan vary greatly.
 The fees would vary depending on where it is to be used and in which institutions it is required.
-It has been noted that any Power of Attorney document with a Stamp Paper Value of less than Rs.1,000 would not be recognized (as it also observed in 2017 YLR P.138).
+It has been noted that any Power of Attorney document with a Stamp Paper Value of less than Rs.1,000 would not be recognized (as was also observed in 2017 YLR P.138).
 Relevant fees and duties must be paid and acknowledged.

 When preparing a Power of Attorney, it is always important to seek assistance from your legal counsel to ensure your Power of Attorney is valid for the specific legal action you are looking to ensue.
 We can also be contacted if you require assistance in this matter.